It all started with a dislocated rib in my back and few Tweets with the man behind the Recipe To Riches Twitter handle.

 All 3 of the judges had good things to say about my product.
 I do know my nerves were a factor and I really did not come across as strong as I know I could have.
 Laura being a Chef pointed out a few things with the product that I agreed with and I have started working out what I could do for a more polished product and am hitting the kitchen tonight with a few ideas.

 Tony was a great supporter of what I had brought.
 He also had some good things to say.
-He did pose a few thoughts that of course I has responces to…… 5 minutes after our meeting.
+He did pose a few thoughts that of course I has responses to…… 5 minutes after our meeting.
 I am a great problem solver though I need a few minutes to process the information and come up with a solution.

 Dana also had good things to say.
 I have been a long time follower of hers on Twitter and she did recognize me when I went to shake her hand on my way out.
 That was also a very sweet moment in my day.

 I am very proud to say my product did earn me a gold ticket.
 I have been bombarded by people asking what exactly does that mean.
-The responce on Twitter and Facebook has been tremendous.
+The response on Twitter and Facebook has been tremendous.
 Thanks to all who have followed my past few weeks.
-Your support through this has been fabulous and I really apprecite it.
+Your support through this has been fabulous and I really appreciate it.
 Anyway, back to the gold ticket, it means exactly what the ticket says.
 I now wait for another call.

 The crowd cheered when we walked out with our gold tickets.
 The was a group of 4 of us and we did some takes with the video cameras with the crowds behind us!
 Again, very cool moment in the day!